ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ## Example BBS JWP

-The following example uses the `BBS-DRAFT-5` algorithm.
+The following example uses the `BBS` algorithm.

 This is the Signer's stable private key in the JWK format: